-Children absent from education, particularly persistently or for prolonged periods, can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation - particularly County Lines.
+Unexplainable and/or persistent absences from education or for prolonged periods, can act as a vital warning sign to a range of safeguarding issues including neglect, exploitation, sexual abuse, child sexual and criminal exploitation - particularly County Lines.
 It can also be a precursor for children becoming missing from education in the future.
-A robust response to children absent from education will support the identification of such abuse and may help prevent the risk of children going missing in the future.
+A robust response to children displaying unexplainable and/or persistent absences from education or for prolonged periods will support the identification of such abuse and may help prevent the risk of concerns escalating and children going missing in the future.
 Relevant statutory guidance will be followed.